Canucks vs. Hurricanes Prediction & Picks - December 9

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-The Canucks have a 5-5-0 record in their last 10 contests.
-They have scored 31 goals while giving up 28 in that time.
-On the power play, 31 opportunities have resulted in four goals (12.9% success rate).
+The Canucks' offense has totaled 31 goals in their past 10 games, while conceding 28 goals.
+A total of 31 power-play opportunities during that span have turned into four power-play goals (12.9%).
+They are 5-5-0 in those games.

-Get ready for this matchup by checking out our prediction for who will come out on top in Saturday's hockey action.
+Here is our prediction for who will clinch the win in Saturday's game.

 Canucks vs. Hurricanes Predictions for Saturday

-Our computer model for this encounter expects a final tally of Canucks 4, Hurricanes 2.
+Our computer projections model for this encounter expects a final result of Canucks 4, Hurricanes 2.

 - Total Pick: No Pick - Predicted Margin Negligible